 - Explore their callings while intentionally considering full-time ministry

 - Take what they’ve learned about theological reflection and Scripture engagement back to their hometown congregations

-High school students spend three weeks on Taylor’s campus and earn college credit.
-The last week of the program, their mentors join them on campus for a five-day capstone, during which mentors and mentees collaborate to prepare a ministry project for their local congregations.
+High school students spend two weeks on Taylor’s campus and earn college credit.
+The second week of the program, their mentors join them on campus for a four-day capstone, during which mentors and mentees collaborate to prepare a ministry project for their local congregations.